-Aspiring collegiate sailors come from all over to attend the University of Rhode Island and to sail as part of the University of Rhode Island Sailing Team.
-As part of the New England Intercollegiate Sailing Association, this elite team has a long history of competitive excellence.
-Indeed, numerous Olympians and 28 All-Americans have graduated from the program over the years.
-The team practices at the University of Rhode Island Sailing Center in the town of Wakefield, an impressive facility which houses 18 Whitecap Turbo FJs, 10 RS Quests, eight Whitecap Turbo 420s, and even a few powerboats.
+Aspiring collegiate sailors come from all over to attend the University of Rhode Island and to sail as part of the college sailing team.
+As part of the New England ICSA, this elite team has a long history of competitive excellence.
+Indeed, several Olympians and 28 All-Americans have graduated from the program over the years.
+The team practices at the URI Island Sailing Center in the town of Wakefield.
+This is an impressive facility that houses 18 Whitecap Turbo FJs, 10 RS Quests, eight Whitecap Turbo 420s, and even a few powerboats.

 University of Toledo

-Ohio’s University of Toledo is located near Lake Erie, making it a unique addition to our list of the best colleges for sailing.
-The university is home to more than 20,000 students and offers would-be collegiate sailors a vibrant and sports-focused campus.
-The University of Toledo sailing team has a long and well-respected history within the sport.
-They have made two appearances in the ultra-competitive Intercollegiate Sailing Association National Championships (2008 and 2009), and have taken home three Midwest-Collegiate Sailing Association Championships, most recently in 2009.
+Ohio’s University of Toledo is located near Lake Erie.
+This makes it a unique addition to our list of the best colleges for sailing.
+The university is home to more than 20,000 students.
+It offers would-be collegiate sailors a vibrant and sports-focused campus.
+The university’s team has a long and well-respected history within the sport of college sailing.
+They have made two appearances in the ultra-competitive ICSA’s National Championships (2008 and 2009).
+The team has also taken home three Midwest-Collegiate Sailing Association Championships, most recently in 2009.

 University of Virginia

 At the University of Virginia, sailing is a student-run club sport (Thomas Jefferson would be proud).
-It is open to all students with an interest in sailing, though there are also competitive teams who race as part of the Mid Atlantic InterCollegiate Sailing Association.
-Because the club places just as much of a focus on recreational sailing and social events, each Saturday in the fall and spring is spent on the water.
+It is open to all students with an interest in the college sailing world.
+Still, there are also competitive teams that race as part of the Mid Atlantic ICSA.
+The club places just as much of a focus on recreational sailing and social events, though.
+For example, each Saturday in the fall and spring is spent on the water.
 During these “Lake Days,” sailors can practice sailing basics and hang out with like-minded friends.

 University of Washington